 These exams are required in order for students to not only receive their Doctor of Osteopathic Medicine (DO) but to be eligible for entry into residency training programs.

-There are a total of four COMLEX exams students must pass in order to become licensed DOs.
-Each of these exams tests different competencies and are meant to provide a comprehensive assessment of students’ knowledge, fluency, and clinical skills.
+There are a total of four exams students must pass in order to become licensed DOs.
+Each of these exams tests different competencies and is meant to provide a comprehensive assessment of students’ knowledge, fluency, and clinical skills.

 Students must successfully complete these exams in sequence; they must pass the previous exam to be eligible to write the next.